cplusplus/SG20/object-model/copy-semantics.md

 Explains when and how objects are copied.

-## Foundational knowledge: How and when are copies made
+## Foundational: How and when are copies made

 ### Background/Required Knowledge